Principles of Operational Excellence in Software Development

 Let’s explore these relationships through the following ideas:

-- Technology as a Strategic Choice — The selection of the technology stack, tools, and infrastructure is a strategic decision for two reasons.
+- Technology as a Strategic Choice — Selecting the technology stack, tools, and infrastructure is a strategic decision for two reasons.
 First, changing once you acquire a few clients is extremely hard.
 Second, it directly influences many other strategic drivers, such as the ability to integrate your product with other technologies and keep up with innovation.
 Mainframe legacy applications are still running core banking applications at a considerable cost and limitation to the client.